LILY THE SPATHIPHYLLUM WALLISII

 Also known as the Peace Lily.
 Peace Lilies are native to the Americas and parts of SouthEast Asia.

 She will be happy in most light conditions.
 It is important that your peace lily does not receive any harsh direct light.
 The best place to put your peace lily is in a bathroom with lots of indirect medium light.
-The more light your Peace Lily receives the faster it will grow and bloom, especially in the spring and summer months.
+The more light your peace Lily receives the faster it will grow and bloom, especially in the spring and summer months.
+Lighting wise Lily pairs perfectly with Eddie and Monty.

 The best way to tell when your peace lily needs watering is to feel the first 2-3 inches of the soil, if the soil is dry then it’s time for a drink.
 Check the soil every week for moist soil.
 Hold off on watering until she starts to droop a little, this is a good indication that she is ready for a drink.
 Avoid letting your plant sit in any excess water for a long period of time.